Chirag1994/8-Week-SQL-Challenge/Case Study #5 - Data Mart/C. Before & After Analysis.md

 Output:

-### 3. How do the sale metrics for these 2 periods before and after compare with the previous years in 2018 and 2019?
+### 3. How do the sale metrics for these 2 periods before and after compare with the previous years in 2018 and 2019 for 4 weeks period?

 Part 3.1: How do the sale metrics for these 2 periods before and after compare with the previous years in 2018 and 2019 for 4 weeks period?